-The Home Office relies on a range of methods to monitor sponsor licence holders, including UKVI sponsor compliance site visits.
+The Home Office relies on a range of methods to monitor employers and sponsor licence holders, including UKVI sponsor compliance site visits.
 During a site inspection, Home Office officials attend the employer’s premises to inspect HR documents and processes, and to interview employees to verify immigration compliance.

 Sponsor licence holders should expect and be prepared for some form of UKVI audit at any of the following stages: